srkimir/rabbitmq/README.md

 [10/12/2017 19:23:31.547] [LOG]   Message received for the the 246755 time
 ```

-In two minutes broker requeue and delivered same message for `245 755` times.
-Probably not what you would expect nor probably you would want to handle recoverable errors in this manner.
-One solution to this problem is using some sort of expontential backoff strategy
-(or whatever strategy you choose) with custom RabbitMQ plugin that can be found on: https://github.com/rabbitmq/rabbitmq-delayed-message-exchange
+In couple of minutes broker requeue and delivered same message for `245.755` times.
+Probably not what you would expect nor probably you would want to handle `recoverable errors` in this manner.
+One solution to this problem is using some sort of expontential backoff strategy (or whatever strategy you choose) with custom RabbitMQ plugin that can be found on: https://github.com/rabbitmq/rabbitmq-delayed-message-exchange

 ### Using delayed message exchange
 <img src="docs/delayedExchange.png" alt="delayed exchange" width="550px">

-Following test just mimics `success`, `recoverable` and `unrecoverable errors`.
-Consumer will generate new random number
+Following test just mimics `success`, `recoverable` and `unrecoverable errors` in a way that consumer will generate new random number
-between `1` and `10` on each message delivery, where if:
+between `1` and `10` on each message delivery, where:
 ```
-randomNumber = 1 => Success, consumer will do ACK
-randomNumber = 2 => Unrecoverable errors, consumer will do REJECT randomNumber from [3, 10] segment => Recoverable error, consumer will REPUBLISH do delayed exchange
+if randomNumber equals 1 => Success, consumer will ACK message if randomNumber equals 2 => Unrecoverable error, consumer will REJECT message if randomNumber falls in [3, 10] segment => Recoverable error, consumer will REPUBLISH message to delayed exchange
 ```

 Now running `consumer-solution.js` and `publisher.js` under `nack-problem-and-solution` folder yields following results: